• Skip to primary navigation

 No worries, we have designed this post to help you differentiate end-to-end between both types.
 Both of them are advanced colorwork knitting and are famous for their tremendous dimensions.

-Fair Isle vs Intarsia
+Comparison Between Fair Isle and Intarsia Technique

 Interestingly, Fair Isle and Intarsia have limitations and excellence in their respective areas.
 Do you know there are some designs that you can gain by Intarsia but can not even knit for a single row with Fair Isle?